bolin0812/Similarity_Learning_Clustering/README.md

 # Similarity Learning based Clustering (Work in Progress)
-The main objective is to build one program to automatically train similarity learning based metrics and apply clustering algorithms with specified metrics to predict clusters.
+The main objective is to build one program to automatically train similarity learning based metrics and apply clustering algorithms with trained metrics to predict clusters.

 # Prerequisites
 -  The project is developed in a Python environment.